Satarcha Salman: Production

 Satarcha Salman is produced by Prakash Singhee under the banner of Texas Studios in association with Suresh Pai and distributed by Reliance Entertainment.
-This movie has been shot in Kenjal village of Satara.
+The film has been shot in Kenjal village of Satara.

 Release

-The film was theatrically released on 3 March 2023.
+The film was set to release in 2019 but got delayed for unknown reasons and after 4 years of delay finally it was theatrically released on 3 March 2023.

 Soundtrack

 Music is composed by Amitraj and Adarsh Shinde.
 Background score is by Aditya Bedekar.
 Along with the film, the title track was also shot in the villages of Satara.